-The 1999-2000 Executive Budget is presented in three volumes.
-The first volume includes the Budget Message, an overview which describes the major themes and initiatives contained within the budget and the fiscal and economic environment within which budget decisions were made, and a listing of the legislation necessary to implement the budget recommendations.
+The 2001-02 Executive Budget is presented in three volumes.
+The first volume includes the Budget Message, an overview which describes: the major themes and initiatives contained in the budget, the fiscal and economic environment within which budget decisions were made, and a listing of the legislation necessary to implement the budget recommendations.
 This document also presents tables summarizing cash disbursements by agency.